A pancake (or hotcake, griddlecake, or flapjack) is a flat cake, commonly thin and has a circular shape.

 Japanese Pancake Drink: Is it any Good?

 Introducing the Morinaga Pancake Drink from Japan!
 It’s very easy to get one of these and all you have to do is go to any vending machine in Japan and buy one.

-It tastes just like the cooked pancake when you eat it (or actually drink it).
+It tastes just like a cooked pancake when you eat it (or actually drink it).

-But is it good?
 Well, the people who posted reviews about it on TripAdvisor and Reddit seem to think so, and having tasted the soufflé pancake myself as well as the Morinaga drink, I can say that it is a delight to drink it as you leisurely stroll on the busy Japanese streets.

 Nutritional Value of Japanese pancakes

 I should say that the savory pancakes category discussed in this article has the most nutritional value compared to the sweet pancakes.

 The typical ingredients for sweet pancakes in Japan are eggs, whole milk, cake flour, vanilla extract, sugar, baking powder, water, and vegetable oil – most of which have little-to-no health benefits.